alemermartinez/JOSS/paper.md

 # Availability

 The software is available at the Comprehensive R Archive Network [CRAN](https://CRAN.R-project.org/) and also at the  [GitHub repository](https://github.com/msalibian/RBF).
+The GitHub repository also contains detailed scripts reproducing the data analysis above.

 # Acknowledgements

-This research was partially supported by  20020170100022BA from the Universidad de Buenos Aires, PICT 2018-00740 from ANPCYT, Internal Projects from the Department of Basic Science CD-CBLUJ 301/19 and CD-CBLUJ 204/19 and Researchers in Training Project RESREC-LUJ 224/19, Universidad Nacional de Luján, Argentina.
+This research was partially supported by: 20020170100022BA from the Universidad de Buenos Aires; project PICT 2018-00740 from ANPCYT; Internal Projects CD-CBLUJ 301/19 and CD-CBLUJ 204/19 from the Department of Basic Science of the Universidad Nacional de Luj\'an (UNLu); the Researchers in Training Project RESREC-LUJ 224/19 (UNLu); and by the Natural Sciences and Engineering Research Council of Canada (Discovery Grant RGPIN-2016-04288).

 # References